Trends in the CEP industry: The impact of e-commerce and digitalisation

 The CEP sector has undergone a significant transformation over the past several years.
 In fact, it’s been in a state of disruption, caused primarily by two key factors: the surge in e-commerce and changing customer expectations.
-What can we expect in the future for the sector
+What can we expect in the future for the sector and what are the trends we see in the CEP industry?

 By Brian Hansen